MarcinKilarski/Website-Audit/seo.md

 In this section we will check which sites also rank for keywords that are important to you.
 This will help you to better understand why the search engines may be choosing your competitors over you in the higher positions of their search results.

-We will analyse the key areas that we know are strong for ranking signals, and we will compare your competitors’ pages that appear in the search results alongside yours.
+We will analyse the key areas that we know are strong for ranking signals, and we will compare your competitors' pages that appear in the search results alongside yours.
 This way, we will be able to identify where your site may be lacking relevance, quality or authority.

 ### 8.1.
 Search Visibility

 Overview

-Search Visibility checks the prominence of yours and your competition’s sites in the search for keywords important to your business.
+Search Visibility checks the prominence of yours and your competition's sites in the search for keywords important to your business.
 The higher the position of a site for a given keyword, the higher its visibility score is.

 By looking at this metric you can identify who the key players are in your industry.
 These companies are providing the search engines with what they need for their users.
-When you compare the competition’s pages and site with yours it can provide you with ideas on where you should improve in order to reach a similar position or surpass their ranking.
+When you compare the competition's pages and site with yours it can provide you with ideas on where you should improve in order to reach a similar position or surpass their ranking.

 ### 8.2.
 Referring Domains